andrewfwalters/w241/essay1.md

 ## The Publication of Risch et al in 2009

 A good indicator that their was bias in the Caspi paper comes from a later meta-analysis of gene in question.
-This survey of research in 2009 failed to find any correlation between the gene and depression.
+[This survey of research in 2009](http://psych.colorado.edu/~willcutt/pdfs/Risch_2009.pdf) failed to find any correlation between the gene and depression.
 This paper drew from over 10,000 people studied by various researchers, in comparison to the 1,037 in the original Caspi paper.
+[The New York Times reported on the Risch paper](https://www.nytimes.com/2009/06/17/science/17depress.html) as having refuted the causal relationship from Risch, despite both studies having used the same observational method.
 This would lead us to the conclusion that the results in the Caspi paper were more likely the result of small sample size.
 This is especially significant given that the original participants were sub-divided three times.
 First into those that possessed the gene, then those that experienced depression, then those that experienced significant life trauma prior to their depression.